 Kitten Toys & Towers

-Starting with the right tools will make the transition from our home to your seamless.
+Starting with the right tools will transition from our home to your seamless.
 Even though our Persians are petite, they love to stretch their bodies out when using a post or scratching board.
 Providing one that is of an appropriate size is important.
 Most cats like to scratch a vertical surface that is tall enough for them to fully arch their backs.
-You also want to make sure that the kitty condo or post is sturdy so it wont tip over.
+You also want to make sure that the kitty condo or post is sturdy so it won’t tip over.
 Offering a variety of appropriate scratching toys is also a great idea.

 Two of the most common scratching toys for cats are sisal rope posts (vertical) and cheaper/disposable cardboard scratchers (horizontal).
-We highly reccomend BOTH!
+We highly recommend BOTH!
 Below is a large variety of scratching tools for your new furry family member.
 The options are truly endless!